Alnilam: Physical characteristics

-A more detailed analysis from 2015 across multiple wavelength bands produced very high luminosity, radius, and mass estimates, assuming the distance of 606 parsecs suggested by the Hipparcos new reduction.
+A more detailed analysis from 2015 across multiple wavelength bands produced very high luminosity, radius and mass estimates, assuming the distance of 606 parsecs suggested by the Hipparcos new reduction.
 Adopting the larger parallax from the original Hipparcos reduction gives a distance of 412 parsecs and physical parameters more consistent with earlier publications.
 The luminosity of and the mass of at 606 parsecs is the highest ever derived for this star.
-Using precalculated models, a 2020 study found smaller values for luminosity, radius, and mass.
+However, the Hipparcos distance later turned out to be incorrect.
+Using precalculated models, a 2020 study found smaller values for luminosity, radius and mass.
 Another spectroscopic distance modulus of 7.79 imply a distance of 361 parsecs.